The Ho Chi Minh Trail: Then and Now (Part 3)

 a fuel depot on the Ho Chi Minh Trail

-a ruined fuel tank
+a ruined fuel tank on the Ho Chi Minh Trail in Laos

-enormous petrol storage tanks north of Sepon
+enormous petrol storage tanks north of Sepon on the Ho Chi Minh Trail in Laos

 Enormous 500,000 litre storage tanks in a cave north of Sepon.

-blast wall protecting petrol tanks
+blast wall protecting petrol tanks on the Ho Chi Minh Trail in Laos

-barrels on the HCM Trail
+barrels on the Ho Chi Minh Trail in Laos

 buried barrel on the Laos Ho Chi Minh Trail

-River Crossings and US Black Ops Bases
+River Crossings and US Special Froces Bases on the Ho Chi Minh Trail

-a river crossing on the Ho Chi Minh Trail
+a river crossing on the Ho Chi Minh Trail in Laos

-a river crossing north of Bualapha
+a river crossing north of Bualapha on the Ho Chi Minh Trail in Laos

 A river ford north of Bualapha.

-Vietnamese military ferry crossing
+Vietnamese military ferry crossing on the Ho Chi Minh Trail in Laos

-a remnant of a ferry at Ban Bak
+a remnant of a ferry at Ban Bak on the Ho Chi Minh Trail in Laos

 A remnant of which still exists by the Sekong River at Ban Bak.

-US special forces staging post called Leghorn
+US special forces staging post called Leghorn on the Ho Chi Minh Trail in Laos

 In southern Laos near the border with Vietnam and Cambodia, US MAC-SOG special forces set up a relay post named "Leghorn".